Hurricane season preparation

 - Water containers: For storing tap water to bathe and flush toilets.
 These can be filled at the last minute, but you should already have the containers in-house.

-- Gasoline: Buy gas containers now and, at the first hint of a hurricane, fill them up.
-Gas station lines are formidable the closer you get to a storm’s arrival.
-After the storm threat passes, dump the gas in your car’s gas tank.
+- Gasoline: Keep your car’s tank near full all season.
+Buy gas containers now and, at the first hint of a hurricane, fill them up.
+Gas station lines are formidable the closer you get to a storm’s arrival and afterwards.
+After the storm threat passes, pour stored gas into your car’s gas tank.
 Store safely.

 - Food: A pantry full of non-perishable foods, canned and packaged, is standard procedure in Florida.
 Stock up.